 In the United States, vacancy rates have decreased for both office and industrial properties in most markets, as increased user demand has led to improved conditions.
 Vacancy rates in many markets have been reduced to levels last seen at the peak before the most recent U.S. recession and rental rates have increased in most primary and secondary markets.
 Reports from national research firms reflect that the industrial supply and demand relationship still appears to be in equilibrium, but that office supply and demand in select markets may be moving towards a slight increase in vacancy.
 Interest rates have been volatile and although interest rates are still low by historical standards, lenders have varied on their required spreads over the last several quarters; however they appear to have somewhat stabilized with recent Federal Reserve announcements.
-The 2018 fourth quarter and the 2019 first quarter statistics reflect that single property listings and investment sales volume are lower by as much as 10% compared to the prior year.
-Entering the 11th year of the current cycle, some national research firms are estimating that both pricing and investment sales volume may be peaking, with the possible exception of industrial product.
+The 2018 fourth quarter and the 2019 first and second quarter statistics reflect that single property listings and investment sales volume are lower by as much as 10% compared to the prior year's same periods.
+Preliminary research data suggests that the third quarter investment volume may be less than that of the same quarter for 2018 as well.
+Entering the 11th year of the current cycle, some national research firms are estimating that both pricing and investment sales volume may have peaked, with the possible exception of industrial product.